rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_lab5_report.md

 trial4_CMFR.C_bar
 trial4_CMFR.N
 trial4_CMFR.theta.to(u.s)
+print('The model estimate of the number of reactors in series was', trial4_CMFR.N)

 #Create the CMFR model curve based on the scipy.optimize curve_fit
 #parameters.
 We do this with dimensions so that we can plot both models and